Identifying the impact on and support needs of NHS staff following a colleague's suicide: A study to inform postvention guidance

 Public health registrar

-Anya Gopfert is a doctor and currently a public health registrar.
-She was previously a BMA Representative in Bristol and advocated for working conditions for junior doctors.
-She has also been a long-term advocate for health and wellbeing of junior doctors, and wider NHS staff, including developing a stream of work at the Health Foundation on the health and wellbeing of lower paid NHS employees.
+Anya Gopfert is a doctor, a senior public health registrar and an honorary lecturer at the University of Exeter.
+Anya has continuously advocated for working conditions for junior doctors, as a BMA representative and within her workplace.
+She has been a long-term advocate for health and wellbeing of NHS staff, including developing a stream of work at the Health Foundation on the health and wellbeing of lower paid NHS employees.
 Anya has experienced suicide bereavement after the death of her friend who was a doctor.
 Anya’s experiences following the suicide have shaped the impetus for this study and need for research-informed postvention guidance.

 Dr Maria van Hove